 Charlotte Fridolfsson is a lecturer and docent in political science at Linköping University.
 She also has the assignment as director of the Forum for Gender Studies and Equality at LiU.
 She completed her dissertation at Örebro University in 2006 with a thesis dealing with political protest in a Swedish context.

 Raha Omrani, LiU alumnus, is logistics and laboratory manager for a company in Mjärdevi Science Park and a well-known dancer, choreographer and dance instructor in Linköping.
 Raha was born and raised in Iran but moved to Sweden as an exchange student 13 years ago.
 Back in Iran, Raha was arrested several times by the morality police.
 Because of this, Raha now lives and works in Sweden.

 The conversation will be held in English.

-Can you not to be with of dishes?
-Sign up you of link above for sea information om the du may not be delta digitally.
+Can you want to to be with of dishes?
+Sign up you of link above for sea information om the du can delta digitally.

 The seminar is organized by FUF's event group, which consists of young non-profit committed members, together with FUF's local group Linköping.